LucasTody3535/filterize/README.md

 You can execute this project by running `npm run dev` inside of the project's folder after the download.
 You can then open it in a browser.

-The browser UI offers three options:
+The browser UI offers three button options:

 #### Original
-You can click this button and change the effect applied to the image, once selected, the button will have the name of the filter applied.
+You can click this button and change the effect applied to the image **after you upload it**, once selected, the button will have the name of the filter applied.

 #### Download
-This button you can use to download your image.
+This button you can use to download your image **after you upload it**.
 It will be downloaded in the same encoding as when it was submitted, for example, if you load a png image, it stays a png when you download it.

 #### Load Image
 Where you select any supported image format to load.

 > Note that must be an image supported in browsers.

+#### Source Code
+Use this option when you want to see the source code of a specific filter.

 ## Sources